aframevr/aframe/docs/core/component.md

 | geometry  | Create new geometry given new data.                                                                                                         |
 | material  | If component is just attaching, create a material.
 If shader has not changed, update material.
 If shader has changed, replace the material. |

-### `.remove()`
+### `.remove ()`

-`.remove` is called when a component detaches from the entity (e.g., as a result of `removeAttribute`).
-This is used to remove all modifications, listeners, and behaviors to the entity that a component has added in its lifetime.
+A-Frame calls `.remove()` when we detach a component from the entity (e.g., as a result of `removeAttribute`).
+We can use `remove()` to remove all modifications, listeners, and behaviors to the entity that a component has added in its lifetime.

+[light]: ../components/light.md

-For example, when the [light component][light] detaches, it removes the light it previously attached to the entity:
+For example, when the [light component][light] detaches, the component removes the light that the component had attached to the entity:

 ```js
 remove: function () {